Bareflank/MicroV/README.md

   Linux and BSD hosts and therefore are not capable of leveraging some of the performance benefits of macOS and Windows such as power management (i.e. battery life on mobile devices).
-- **Scheduling:** Although closely related to performance, Boxy leverages a hybrid design, incorporating the design goals of Xen to provide disaggregation and deprivilege while leveraging the scheduling benefits of hypervisor designs like KVM and VirtualBox.
-Specifically Boxy doesn't include its own scheduler, relying on the host to schedule each VM along with the rest of the critical tasks it must perform.
-Not only does this reduce the over complexity and size of Boxy, but it allows Boxy to leverage the advanced schedulers already present in the host while simultaneously removing the contention between the host scheduler and the hypervisor scheduler, often seen in Xen.
+- **Scheduling:** Although closely related to performance, MicroV leverages a hybrid design, incorporating the design goals of Xen to provide disaggregation and deprivilege while leveraging the scheduling benefits of hypervisor designs like KVM and VirtualBox.
+Specifically MicroV doesn't include its own scheduler, relying on the host to schedule each VM along with the rest of the critical tasks it must perform.
+Not only does this reduce the over complexity and size of MicroV, but it allows MicroV to leverage the advanced schedulers already present in the host while simultaneously removing the contention between the host scheduler and the hypervisor scheduler, often seen in Xen.
 - **Early Boot and Late Launch Support:** Xen, KVM and VirtualBox support early boot